mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	The people returned to talking, and Casra began to approach a fire when a man from the back started cackling.

 	"Fate be gentle!
 Hahaha" He laughed to the wind as he reclined next to the fire.
 Thi shot hae eyes to him and stared, wondering what he could have been talking about.
-A woman, a bit younger than him and dressed in a tight black robe, tugged on his arm to stop but he twisted free of her grasp and pushed her away.
+A young woman, quite a bit younger than him and dressed in a tight black robe, tugged on his arm to stop but he twisted free of her grasp and pushed her away.

 	He stepped forward into the center and continued, "Casra, you fool.
 Lissa grants the wishes of those who earn the right to have them.
 These slaves, you call them, they're lazy and they're wicked.
 Lissa did what you were too weak to do."